-The north is the best option for business to import input goods from China, while the south has the advantage of being near the largest commercial port in Vietnam.
+The north is the best option for businesses to import input goods from China, while the south has the advantage of being near the largest commercial port in Viet Nam.
 Proximity to key destinations such as airports, seaports, major cities, main highways, and borders are also important

-An important attraction for foreign investors is the low labor costs.
-In the North, ities like Hanoi and Hai Phong especially have abundant labor supply.
+An important attraction for foreign investors is low labor costs.
+In the North, cities like Hanoi and Hai Phong especially have abundant labor supply.

 In the South, talent is available and supported by various educational institutions around Ho Chi Minh City; However, the competition is high among employers for talent in this field.

-Infrastructure is often a deciding factor related to the success of an industrial parks in Vietnam.
-Industrial parks that failed to attract business in the past often lacked good infrastructure and management – the country’s infrastructure was a bit slow to develop in the context of rapid industrialization.
+Infrastructure is often a deciding factor related to the success of industrial parks in Viet Nam.
+Industrial zones that failed to attract business in the past often lacked good infrastructure and management – the country’s infrastructure was a bit slow to develop in the context of rapid industrialization.

 Many industrial parks are located near national highways that lead to airports, seaports, and rail stations for easy transport among other conveniences.
 According to the 2018 Provincial Competitiveness Index, Binh Duong, Da Nang, Vinh Phuc, Hai Duong, and Ba Ria-Vung Tau were the five provinces that were rated as having the best infrastructure.